 Professional Association of Innkeepers International

 In 1988 two innkeepers, Pat Hardy and JoAnn Bell, created the Professional Association of Innkeepers International (PAII) as an outgrowth of their successful monthly newsletter, innkeeping.
 Their goal was to serve the industry nationally by providing programs and services that would enhance the professional skills of both active and aspiring innkeepers.
 From a tiny office in Santa Barbara, California, PAII has grown into a national organization of nearly 3000 members.
 Pat and JoAnn retired from the association in 2002, and turned the successful association over to an industry consortium called the Distinguished Inns Alliance.
-Today PAII is run by a professional staff based in Charleston, SC.
-It is governed by a nine person Board of Directors, with assistance and support provided by the PAII Advisory Council along with and numerous committees and task forces, including the Committee of 100, a voluntary group of innkeepers who serve as a ‘sounding board” ensuring we always keep our focus where our members want it to be.
+Today PAII is run by a professional staff.
+It is governed by a Board of Directors, with assistance and support provided by the PAII Advisory Council along with and numerous committees and task forces, including the Committee of 100, a voluntary group of innkeepers who serve as a ‘sounding board” ensuring we always keep our focus where our members want it to be.

 PAII's mandate is to provide education, information, networking, advocacy, business opportunities and research relating to the innkeeping industry.
-The monthly innkeeping newsletter lives on, and is supplemented by the weekly INNfo: newsletter as well as our website, http://www.innnkeeping.org/, and a variety of publications on staffing, marketing, operations, legal issues, zoning, safety, finance, and selling an inn.
-PAII provides continuing education programs in many formats, the largest being the annual Innkeeping Conference & Tradeshow, where experienced innkeepers are challenged and new innkeepers brought up to speed at events featuring dozens of workshops, nationally known experts, and the industry's largest trade show.
-But learning extends far beyond the annual conference: interactive Webinars; weekly and monthly e-newsletters; Innkeeping Quarterly (IQ), the industry's only magazine exclusively serving the needs of the professional innkeeping community; and a variety of areas on our Website, most notably the Online Forums, which bring an invaluable interactive exchange that benefits both posters and readers alike.
+The monthly innkeeping newsletter lives on, and is supplemented by the weekly INNfo: newsletter as well as our website, http://www.innkeeping.org/, and a variety of publications on staffing, marketing, operations, legal issues, zoning, safety, finance, and selling an inn.
+PAII provides continuing education programs in many formats, the largest being the annual Innkeeping Conference & Trade Show, where experienced innkeepers are challenged and new innkeepers brought up to speed at events featuring dozens of workshops, nationally known experts, and the industry's largest trade show.
+But learning extends far beyond the annual conference: interactive Webinars; weekly and monthly e-newsletters; Innkeeping Now, the industry's only magazine exclusively serving the needs of the professional innkeeping community; and a variety of areas on our Website, most notably the Online Forums, which bring an invaluable interactive exchange that benefits both posters and readers alike.

 The Innkeeping Industry Study of Operations and Finance, conducted by PAII every two years, stands as the de facto financial and operational report for the innkeeping industry.
 It is the industry's most widely respected source of information on the economics of running a successful bed and breakfast or inn.
 PAII also tracks trends in travel and hospitality, reporting these findings on a regular basis to our members and the industry.